Tag Archives: Oliver

 Clean and size soybeans with one machine.

-One of the most noteworthy seed cleaner trends in this industry is the adoption of the Westrup Fine Cleaner.
+One of the most noteworthy soybean seed cleaner trends in this industry is the adoption of the Westrup Fine Cleaner.
 The Fine Cleaners technology is capable of both cleaning and sizing soybeans.
 This innovative approach has gained traction primarily in Brazil, driven by the unique need to separate soybeans into two distinct fractions.

 Using a Fine Cleaner for dual processing requires large machines equipped with multiple screen layers.
 The approach offers several advantages, including a more compact operation, quicker screen changes, reduced space requirements, and decreased reliance on elevators for material handling.
 However, a two-fraction separation process limits productivity, unless one component sacrifices capacity or precision significantly.